 The picture is a digital badge.

-Students are recognized for the time spent in labs, doing field work, working on service projects and internships, and the experiences they gain from student organizations.
-Instructors and advisors give students digital badges for mastery of skills.
+Students are recognized for the time spent in labs, working in real-life situations, working on service projects and internships, and the experiences they gain from student organizations.
+Instructors and advisors give students digital badges for competency and knowledge.

 Purdue also awards badges for successfully completed courses through nanoHUB-U, a collection of short courses in nanotechnology offered online to an international audience.